hash-org/hashc/docs/src/basics/loops.md

 # Loop constructs

 Hash contains 3 distinct loop control constructs: `for`, `while` and `loop`.
-Each construct has a distinct usage case, but they can often be used interchangebly without hastle and are merely a style choice.
+Each construct has a distinct usage case, but they can often be used interchangeably without hassle and are merely a style choice.

 ## General